 Your NetID is your login to all library databases and for requesting materials.

-In your searches, it's inevitable that you'll find citations for articles you want to read that UConn doesn't have.
-However, you can get those items through our Interlibrary Services!
-Articles (and book chapters) can generally be obtained as pdfs in a day or so, and the service is free to you.
+In your searches, it's inevitable that you'll find references for articles you want to read that UConn doesn't have.
+You can get those items through our Interlibrary Services!
+Articles (and book chapters) can generally be obtained as PDFs in a day or so, and the service is free to you.
 Learn more about this service and create your ILLiad account at the link below: